CopernicaMarketingSoftware/Documentation/Yothalot/installation.md

 $ sudo dpkg -i path/to/yothalot-version.deb
 ```
 for Debian based systems.

-** Note: At this point in time, we do not have finished our download
-section, but if you're interested, drop us an email at [info@copernica.com](mailto:info@copernica.com). **
+These commands will install Yothalot.
+However, there is one library on which
+Yothalot depend that you should install yourself.
+The library on which Yothalot
+depends is the JSON-C library, its installation is discussed below.

 ### Installation of json-c

-Yothalot uses JSON objects to pass information between nodes.
+Yothalot uses JSON objects to pass the information over the RabbitMQ queues.
 For the construction of these JSON objects Yothalot relies on the [JSON-C](https://github.com/json-c/json-c/wiki)
 library.
 Therefore you need to have this library installed on the systems
 where Yothalot is installed.
 In particular Yothalot uses version 0.12 of